 • integrated approach to earth systems science, working with ecological processes and planetary life sustaining systems

-• Practical design for low energy productive urban and rural environments: domestic to broad-scale
+• Practical design for regenerative and productive urban and rural environments: domestic to broad-scale

 • Holistic approach to sustainable landuse planning, conservation and resource management